-Abstract.
 Consider a Markovian Petri net with race policy.
 The marking process has a "product form" stationary distribution if the probability of viewing a given marking can be decomposed as the product over places of terms depending only on the local marking.
-First we observe that the Deficiency Zero Theorem of Feinberg, developped for chemical reaction networks, provides a structural and simple sufficient condition for the existence of a product form.
+First we observe that the Deficiency Zero Theorem of Feinberg, developed for chemical reaction networks, provides a structural and simple sufficient condition for the existence of a product form.
 In view of this, we study the classical subclass of free-choice nets.
-Roughly, we show that the only such Petri nets having a product form are the state machines which can alternatively be viewed as Jackson networks.
+Roughly, we show that the only Petri nets of this class which have a product form are the state machines, which can alternatively be viewed as Jackson networks.

-1 Introduction
+Introduction